nsrr/sandd-documentation/pages/README.md

 Users must include the following text in any Acknowledgements:

-> The Sleep and Development (SandD) study was supported by the National Institute on Alcohol Abuse and Alcoholism grant AA13252.
+> The Alcohol, Sleep and Circadian Rhythms in Young Humans Study (SandD) study was supported by the National Institute on Alcohol Abuse and Alcoholism grant AA13252.
 Data sharing was facilitated by the COBRE Center for Sleep and Circadian Rhythms in Child and Adolescent Mental Health (P20GM139743).
 The National Sleep Research Resource was supported by the U.S. National Institutes of Health, National Heart Lung and Blood Institute (R24 HL114473, 75N92019R002).

 ## Changelog